martiliones/astam/README.md

 <!-- line -->
 <h1></h1>

+Astam is a desktop application that aims to improve your emotional state and enhance your personality.
+The app provides many tools to analyze your development path.
+Features:

 - 🔥 <b>Smart tasks</b> — burnout protection and daily plan generator
 - 🚩 <b>Goals</b> — set goals and see progress
 - 😀 <b>Emotion tracker</b> — learn how to control your emotions